bharath125/Data_Structure_Algorithm/trees/binarysearchtree.md

 ##  binarysearchtree
-## convert from sorted array tobinary search tree
+## convert from sorted array to binary search tree
+## in order binary search tree to sorted to array